In Deuteronomy, the Bible says that Moses was buried in the valley of the land of Moab, but no one knows exactly where his burial place is.

 Moses in the Wilderness

 Once Moses and the people were on the other side of the Red Sea, they found themselves in the desert wilderness, where God promised to give His people a Promised Land, flowing with milk and honey.
 But He would first lead Moess and the people through the desert in a wilderness season.
 Moses leads the people to the Wilderness of Shur and then to Mt.
-Sinai where Moses meets with God, intercedes for the people, constructs the tabernacle, and delivers much of the law.
+Sinai where Moses meets with God, intercedes for the people, constructs the tabernacle, and delivers much of the Law of Moses.
 They leave Sinai and head for Kadesh-Barnea, which borders the promised land of Canaan.

 When they get to the outskirts of the Promised Land, they sent 12 spies to spy out the land they would be taking for their own.